Saint Joseph Picture Books,

 The illustrations in the Saint Joseph Picture Book series are not as consistent in quality as the writing.
 Many of the pictures remind me of my old 'Dick and Jane' readers, which I find nostalgic but dated.
 (This means I would love to dress my children like that but they won't let me.)

 There seem to have been at least four illustrators contributing to the series, though no credit is given to the illustrators.
 I don't think the sometimes dramatic and sentimental quality of the illustrations is a good reason to avoid these books, as some parents have suggested.
 For one thing, children are not as critical of sentimentality as we adults sometimes are; they love things that are 'cute'.
 They like pictures they can identify with, that supply their imaginations with images that are valid to them.
-Haloes, doves, flowers, thunderclouds, and tears all have clear meaning to a child.
+Halos, doves, flowers, thunderclouds, and tears all have clear meaning to a child.

-Artistic sensibilities aside, there is a better argument in favour of the series' illustrations.
+Artistic sensibilities aside, there is a better argument in favor of the series' illustrations.
 Children's books need illustrations; to support the text, to keep the child's attention, and to interest the pre-reader.
 The illustrations of the Saint Joseph Picture book series always complement the text's subject, and tell the story with recognizable images and symbols.
 The value of these books is not in their artwork, but in the combination of the style of language and the style of illustration which will best reach children.

 Reaching children to teach them the basics of the Catholic Faith is what the series sets out to do, and it succeeds admirably.
 The Saint Joseph Picture Book series would be an excellent supplement to a catechism program, either the school's or your own.
 There are currently 58 titles in the series, enough to complement any course of study or Sunday dinner discussion.